roblesterjr04/EloquentSalesForce/docs/README.md

 # Advanced Usage

+Many of the familiar advanced capabilities of Eloquent objects are available on the Eloquent SF Objects as well.

 ## Observers

-The latest version updates allow the use of observers now!
-Here is an example setting a static observer in the model using the `booted()` method.
+Eloquent SF Objects support the standard use of [Observers](https://laravel.com/docs/8.x/eloquent#observers) supported in Laravel.
+The following example is a static observer on the model, added in the `booted()` method.

 ```php
 /* Lead Model */